LearnersGuild/learning-os/game/processes/team-formation.md

 Formula: aggregate LCMD for all teams >= <no teams leading> * TEAM_LEAD_THRESHOLD

 Examples:
-- If a Team Lead is assigned to two teams their ECC must be higher than the mean of all their Team Members' ECC by (2 * TEAM_LEAD_THRESHOLD), or 20 cycles.
+- If a Team Lead is assigned to two teams their ECC must be higher than the mean of all their teams' MECC by (2 * TEAM_LEAD_THRESHOLD), or 20 cycles.
-- If a Team Lead is assigned to three teams their ECC must be higher than the mean of all their Team Members' ECC by (3 * TEAM_LEAD_THRESHOLD), or 30 cycles.
+- If a Team Lead is assigned to three teams their ECC must be higher than the mean of all their teams' MECC by (3 * TEAM_LEAD_THRESHOLD), or 30 cycles.

 ### Optimize for the following in order